ssbsukirat/medicine/Hematology/Anemia/Pure Red Cell Aplasia.md

 	* transient aplastic crisis
 	* temporary abrupt worsening of anemia due to failed erythropoiesis
 * Infection resolved by neutralising antibodies to virus
+	* fails in immunocompromised so may persist
+* Bone marrow shows red cell aplasia with ***giant pronormoblasts(cytopathic sign of parvovirus b19)***
+* uses erythrocyte P antigen for entry
+* skin and joint manifestations mediated by immune complex deposition

+# Treatment
+* Thymoma by radiological studies
+	* excision is indicated
+	* excision does not always improve anemia
+* parvovirus
+	* viral DNA detection
+	* IgG and IgM absent mostly